kfurjan/iOS-sample-apps/README.md

 # iOS-sample-apps
-This is a repository containg iOS application I made while learning Swift/SwiftUI
+This is a repository containg sample iOS applications I made while learning Swift language and SwiftUI framework